tamdoancong/application/README.md

 a new excellent AI.
 Thus, more people can be benefited from AI.
 This app just focuses on summary task for long document but the purpose behind is to support equality AI deployment.
 ### version 1.0 : Local mode only.
 This version only perform a summary task and just need a  computer to perform!
-click this link to get it: https://github.com/tamdoancong/offline_summary_app (Currently, this version just work on Window)
-Textstar is used for this version.
+Click this link to get it: https://github.com/tamdoancong/offline_summary_app(Currently, this version just work on Window) Textstar is used for this version.

-Text is described in this paper:
+Textstar is described in this paper:

 @inproceedings{brock2022textstar,
   title={Textstar: a Fast and Lightweight Graph-Based Algorithm for Extractive Summarization and Keyphrase Extraction},